cmd-stream/cmd-stream-go/CONTRIBUTING.md

 ## Testing and Linting

-We maintain strict quality standards to ensure the library remains reliable.
+We maintain strict quality standards to ensure the framework remains reliable.

 ### Linting